giovannifs/qos-driven-scheduling-experiments/README.md

 # QoS-driven scheduling experiments

-This repository contains the input data used in the experiments described in the paper entitled "QoS-driven scheduling in the cloud", submitted to ACM Transactions on Computer Systems.
-It also contains instructions on how to run simulation and measurement experiments, using the artifacts that generated the paper results.
+This repository contains the input data used in the experiments described in the phd thesis entitled "QoS-driven scheduling in the cloud providers".
+It also contains instructions on how to run simulation and measurement experiments, using the artifacts that generated the thesis results.

 # Input data